NativeScript/docs-v7/docs/core-concepts/android-runtime/advanced-topics/extend-application-activity.md

             android:configChanges="keyboardHidden|orientation|screenSize">
     ```

-4. In order to build the project with [webpack bundling](../../../performance-optimizations/bundling-with-webpack.md) and [optimizations](../../../performance-optimizations/bundling-with-webpack.md#optimizations), the extended Android activity should be added to the [`appComponents`](https://github.com/NativeScript/nativescript-dev-webpack/blob/master/demo/AngularApp/webpack.config.js#L19) array by an absolute path.
+4. In order to build the app with [webpack](../../../performance-optimizations/bundling-with-webpack.md), the absolute path to the file where the Android activity is extended should be added to the [`appComponents`](https://github.com/NativeScript/nativescript-dev-webpack/blob/master/demo/AngularApp/webpack.config.js#L19) array.

     ```javascript
         const appComponents = [